-With this years festival season hotting up, we are excited to hear some of the much anticipated musical line ups across the 2017 calendar.
+With this year’s festival season hotting up, we are excited to hear some of the much anticipated musical line ups across the calendar year.
 Aside from the music, it’s also hard to deny that festivals provide some of the best opportunities for bold and daring fashion statements.
 Each year festival goers get more and more daring, whether we are talking Glastonbury, Bestival, V-Festival or one of a whole host of other more intimate localised festival, there is no time like a crazy weekend of camping and mud to make the boldest of fashion statements.

 With a weekend of endless dancing, walking and the risk/almost certainty of the standard unpredictable muddy weather, how do you dive foot first into your festival whilst looking out for your feet?